mohamadmansourX/SauvolaNet-Training/README.md

 This is an UNOFFICIAL repo for the SauvolaNet (ICDAR2021).
 For the Original repo visi the following [URL](https://github.com/Leedeng/SauvolaNet.git)

-My Main Contribution is in the following:.
+My Main Contribution is in the following:
 ### TODO List
 - [x] [Training](#training).
 Added training functions for both pretrained and from scratch options
 - [x] [Configuration](docs/Training_Config.md) file to customize nearly everything in the pipeline.